-- First, you have to generate icons of different sizes
+- Generate icons of different sizes

 RN ToolBox will help you to set up your App Icon using Command Line Interface but for that, you need